 The Kantri of Tales of Kolmar tend to be like this since they mate for life.
 One fell in love with a human despite the species barrier, and although he'd have been happy to see her as another Kantri, he found her beautiful despite the strange form.
 Conveniently he ends up human.
 In a later book Will is sought after by many women, but finds this annoying and only has eyes for Aral.

-Nawat from Tamora Pierce's Trickster books is Alysexual, possibly because he's actually a crow who was turned into a human and real crows mate for life.
+Nawat from Tamora Pierce's Daughter of the Lioness books is Alysexual, possibly because he's actually a crow who was turned into a human and real crows mate for life.

 Lifebonded couples in Mercedes Lackey's Heralds of Valdemar books are a variation of this.
 They may have been with others before they find their lifebonded, but afterwards they are definitely single target sexual.
 Additionally, any previous lovers are usually dismissed as casual sex/ pretty meaningless.